AB-Blue/Kmean-Clustering/README.md

 The Map Application interface can be accessed via the link below. https://www.onecode.rocks/apps

-Select either 2D or 3D display mode.
+Upload CSV file in the storage section.

-Upload your txt, dat, or xyz file in the storage section.
+Select the CSV file.

-In the "Path to map file" field, choose your file.
+Specify desired features in "Feature 1 (X axis)" and "Feature 2 (Y axis)" based on CSV file columns.

-Open the file to set the number of lines to skip and specify X, Y, and Z coordinates.
+Define Number of Clusters (k).

-Define the number of grid points for interpolation.
+Define Number of Iterations.

 Name your output folder.